UPDATING: Events that have moved online due to the novel coronavirus outbreak

 Fitness/Dance

-8 Limbs Yoga is live streaming its classes for free on Zoom.
+8 Limbs Yoga is livestreaming its classes on Zoom.
+Register on its website.

 Two Dog Yoga is offering yoga classes via Zoom.
 Register online.